TylerDdao/Project5_HR/README.md

 - Work records

 ## Documentation
-- All classes and functions are commented by doxygen, yyou can see the doxygen webpage at `/docs/html/index.html` in this repository.
+- All classes and functions are commented by doxygen, the doxygen webpage can be accesse at `/docs/html/index.html` in this repository.

 ## Authors
 - [Tyler Dao](https://github.com/TylerDdao)